wp-media/rocketcdn-plugin/readme.txt

 Our plugin allows you to easily enable RocketCDN on your WordPress website.
 You can simply install the plugin, activate it, and add the RocketCDN API key provided in your account.

 Then all of your static assets on your website will be served through our content delivery network.
-Wherever your audience is, our +50 edge locations powered by StackPath can easily handle large volume traffic and unexpected peaks to deliver your content at the speed of light.
-StackPath edge locations are strategically deployed where users are most densely concentrated in 35 (and counting) markets.
+Wherever your audience is, our +120 edge locations powered by Bunny CDN can easily handle large volume traffic and unexpected peaks to deliver your content at the speed of light.
+Bunny CDN edge locations are strategically deployed in 6 continents and 77 countries to ensure a carefully optimized global network.

 Created by the WP Rocket team, RocketCDN also automatically applies the best CDN settings.